U.S., ROK complete Airborne training during Freedom Flag 24-1

 |4

-This work, U.S., ROK complete Airborne training during Freedom Flag 24-1 [Image 10 of 10], by Maj.
+This work, U.S., ROK complete Airborne training during Freedom Flag 24-1, by Maj.
 Kippun Sumner, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.